Applied Geology and Geophysics Double Degree

 |Duration||4 years full time|

 Geophysics seeks to understand the Earth’s interior, an increasing area of importance, particularly in Australia.
-In this double degree, you’ll develop a thorough foundation of knowledge in areas of physics and mathematics, geology, electronic measurement, experiment and survey design and scientific computing or data processing.
 The geophysics component has a strong emphasis on understanding physical properties of matter, transmission and dissipation of energy.
-You’ll develop a detailed knowledge of the techniques of analysing and imaging the Earth and explore geophysical methods such as seismic, magnetics, gravity, electrical and electromagnetic methods.
+You’ll develop a detailed knowledge of the techniques of analysing and imaging the Earth, and explore geophysical methods such as seismic, magnetics, gravity, electrical and electromagnetic.

-This double degree prepares you for a career in geology and geophysics.
 The integrated component of geology and geophysics prepares graduates to work around the world in oil and gas, gold and other minerals.
-You’ll also undertake significant field experience in the operation of industry-standard equipment and computer software.
+You’ll undertake significant field experience in the operation of industry-standard equipment and computer software.
 Practical work in collaboration with industry and community partners will further cement your learning in applied geology and geophysics.

 High achieving students may complete an additional honours year enabling them to undertake their own significant research project.